-- (1) No business is to be transacted at any ordinary meeting of the council or at any committee meeting other than that specified in the agenda, without the approval of the presiding member or the council or committee. - (2) If the presiding member at any meeting is of the opinion that any motion or business proposed is of an objectionable nature, the presiding member may, either before or after the matter is brought forward, declare that it shall not be considered. - (3) No business is to be transacted at a special meeting of the council other than that given in the notice as the purpose of the meeting. - (4) Subject to subclause (5), no business is to be transacted at an adjourned meeting of the council other than that: - (a) specified in the notice of the meeting which had been adjourned; and - (b) which remains unresolved. - (5) Where a meeting is adjourned to the next ordinary meeting of the council then, unless the council resolves otherwise, the business unresolved at the adjourned meeting is to be dealt with before considering Reports (Item 10) at that ordinary meeting.
+- (1) No business is to be transacted at any ordinary meeting of the council or at any committee meeting other than that specified in the agenda, without the approval of the presiding member or the council or committee. - (2) No business is to be transacted at a special meeting of the council other than that given in the notice as the purpose of the meeting. - (3) Subject to subclause (5), no business is to be transacted at an adjourned meeting of the council other than that: - (a) specified in the notice of the meeting which had been adjourned; and - (b) which remains unresolved. - (4) Where a meeting is adjourned to the next ordinary meeting of the council then, unless the council resolves otherwise, the business unresolved at the adjourned meeting is to be dealt with before considering Reports (Item 10) at that ordinary meeting.